At-Home Chest Workout

-Normal pushups are a great way to work the chest and even a modified version with your knees on the ground is great way to build upper body strength.
-Pushups with your feet on a balance ball makes you really tighten up the core and works the smaller muscles of your chest and shoulders!
+Normal pushups are a great way to work the chest and even a modified version with your knees on the ground is a great way to build upper body strength.
+Pushups with your feet on a balance ball make you really tighten up the core and work the smaller muscles of your chest and shoulders!
 This is a way to take your pushups to the next level.
 Have someone help you get stabilized at first so you don’t break your face!

 Ball Dumbbell Benchpress